Currency

 Are there any local customs I should know about in Zanzibar?

-Where can I try local food in Zanzibar cuisine?
+Where can I try local food in Zanzibar?

 What should I wear in Zanzibar?